mariiamakura/water_plants_app/README.md

 # water_plants_app

-small watering calendar for your plants
+small watering reminder app for your plants